-- The Trustee expects BlackRock to, where consistent with the Trustee's fiduciary duties and applicable to the Scheme's investment strategies, actively engage and use voting and other rights attached to the Scheme's investments to drive up ESG standards in the organisations in which the Scheme is invested (APS SIP 7.7). - The Trustee requires BlackRock to engage with investee companies and other relevant stakeholders, using a variety of means including collaboration with other investors, to protect or enhance the value of the Scheme's assets, including over the medium to long term.
-Engagement can be in relation to a number of matters, including, but not limited to performance, strategy, risks, capital structure and management of actual or potential conflicts of interest.
-BlackRock is required to keep records of each engagement and outcome (APS SIP 7.8). - In exercising the voting and other rights attached to the Scheme's investments, BlackRock will act according to its policy on proxy voting and shareholder engagement (APS SIP 7.10). - The Scheme's RI activities, annual voting and engagement reports will be made available on a publicly accessible website (APS SIP 7.12).
+- The Trustee expects BlackRock to, where possible, integrate financially material ESG considerations into the investment decision-making processes at a portfolio level, at asset level, across all asset classes and at all stages throughout the entire investment life cycle including in the selection, retention and realisation of investments.
+(NAPS SIP 7.7) - The Trustee requires BlackRock to engage with investee companies and other relevant stakeholders, using a variety of means including collaboration with other investors, to protect or enhance the value of the Scheme's assets including over the medium to long term.
+Engagement can be in relation to a number of matters including, but not limited to, performance, strategy, risks, capital structure and management of actual or potential conflicts of interests.
+Engagement also aims to bring about change to the investee company's ESG practices and performance.
+BlackRock is required to keep records of each engagement and outcome.
+(NAPS SIP 7.9) - In exercising the voting and other rights attached to the Scheme's investments, BlackRock will act according to its policy on proxy voting and shareholder engagement.
+(NAPS SIP 7.11) - The Scheme's RI activities, annual voting and engagement will be captured through the Scheme's Annual SIP Implementation Statement and TCFD report, made available on a publicly accessible website.
+(NAPS SIP 7.13)